-Plots Falling Outside of the Dispersed Stratum (Moving Plots)

-Dispersed plots that fall outside the type stratum they were intended to sample are to be moved in a consistent and therefore auditable manner.
+Plots Falling Outside of the Stratum They Were Intended to Sample (Moving Plots) Dispersed and accumulation plots that fall outside the type stratum they were intended to sample are to be moved in a consistent and therefore auditable manner.
 The procedures for moving plots are as follows:

 - a.
-From the traversed plot location, move the plot center North one plot radius (8.0 m) to establish either a full circle plot or a half circle (border) plot.
-If this point does not result in a plot that remains entirely within the stratum it is meant to sample, attempt the same process East with the same distance and procedure, then South, then West. - b.
-If the above fails, repeat the same procedure but increase the distance by 8 m increments.
+From the traversed plot location, move the plot center North one plot radius (i.e. 8.0 m in a dispersed strata) to establish either a full circle plot or a half circle (border) plot.
+If this point does not result in a plot that remains entirely within the stratum it is meant to sample, attempt the same process East with the same distance and procedure, then South, then West. - Note: half circle (border) plots can only be used in the dispersed strata.
+In a roadside stratum, if a full circular plot cannot be established, use a rectangular shape instead. - b.
+If the above fails, repeat the same procedure but increase the distance by increments of one plot radius.

-A full or half circle plot must be established at the first possible location.
-The plot may be dropped if it cannot be located within 1⁄2 of the intended GSD.
+A full or half circle plot (only in dispersed strata) must be established at the first possible location.
+The plot may be dropped if it cannot be located within one half (1⁄2) of the intended GSD.